rotators/foclassic/Docs/docs/Customization.md

 Last two entries are relevant only when _FOClassic_ is built as a [sub-project](https://cmake.org/cmake/help/latest/command/add_subdirectory.html).

 ## FOCLASSIC_COPY_CLIENT_DIR
-List of directories where Client executable should be copied after compilation.
+List of directories where Client executables should be copied after compilation.

 ## FOCLASSIC_COPY_MAPPER_DIR
-List of directories where Mapper executable should be copied after compilation.
+List of directories where Mapper executables should be copied after compilation.

 ## FOCLASSIC_COPY_SERVER_DIR
 List of directories where Server executable should be copied after compilation.